 Wholesome Foods launches a online ordering to offer our line of food items directly to customer homes across the U.S. We are now the internet distributors for Kunzler and Esskay meats.

-We expanded our loading dock, completely enclosing the loading area and adding more loading bays.
+We expanded our loading dock, adding 10 dock doors for a total of 14, completely enclosing the loading area and adding more loading bays.

 We began producing Virginia’s Best All-Natural Artesian Water, bottled at the source in the Shenandoah Valley.